prolixalias/gravitee-api-management/docker/quick-setup/tcp/README.md

 # TCP

-Here is a docker-compose with a gateway exposing a TCP server on port 4082, allowing to deploy and consume TCP-proxy APIs.
+Here is a nerdctl compose with a gateway exposing a TCP server on port 4082, allowing to deploy and consume TCP-proxy APIs.

 ## How to run ?